tugraz-rdm/rdm/README.md

 ### Full-Stack Web

-**Next.js**: We've selected Next.js as our frontend framework.
-It's based on React and supports both server-side rendering and static site generation, providing a great balance between performance and SEO.
+**Next.js & React**: We've chosen Next.js as our frontend framework.
+It's built on top of React, which allows for a component-based approach to building user interfaces.
+Next.js supports both server-side rendering and static site generation, offering an excellent balance between performance and SEO.
+Utilizing React's framework within Next.js will aid us in creating a scalable and maintainable web application.

 **Tailwind CSS**: For styling, we could be using Tailwind CSS.
 It provides pre-defined CSS classes that make it quick and easy to style our application without having to write custom CSS.